yudy4431/Salaries-Analysis/README.md

 3. Exploring Data Set
 4. GCP and MySQL Workbench Builing
 5. MySQL Quires for insights
+6. Conclusion

 ## 1. Introduction
+As someone who is looking for opportunities in the Data industry, We hope that this data analysis will give me a clearer idea of what kind of jobs are available and what kind of benefits they offer, and help me to have more direction in job search.

 This dataset provides comprehensive insights into salary trends and factors influencing compensation within the data industry.
 In this dataset, we can analyze salary trends over the years and across different job categories within the data industry.
 For instance, we can plot the median salary for Data Scientists, Data Engineers, and Data Analysts over the years to identify any noticeable trends.
 Additionally, we can compare the salary distribution between different experience levels within each job category to understand how experience influences compensation.